 Margate

-Last (but definitely not least) is a true renaissance city.
+Last (but definitely not least) is a proper renaissance city.
 Left to crumble for decades, this once iconic seaside town has seen a resurgence in the past few years, with a small but vibrant queer community springing up.
 The perfect day trip from London, Margate holds my favourite Pride festival in the UK because it has such creative DIY energy.

 Venues: queer arty events space Margate Arts Club; open-air summer bar The Sun Deck; gay bar Sundowners.